-With the power to both decode Lorenz traffic from 1944 and also play a mean game of pong today.
-The Ena.Computer is a modern 8 bit computer, with the usual 12 bit address and data buses, but the unusual current requirement of 200 Amps.
+The Ena.Computer is a modern, general purpose, 8 bit computer, with the usual 12 bit address and data buses plus the unusual current demand of 200 Amps.

 A computer that is both competent and dangerous.

-After switch on you have to wait quite a while for the last electron tubes to warm up.
-Initially, if you look from the side you see a few start to show a red glow.
-After about a minute the aroma of the computer becomes the pleasant homely smell of 550 warming electron tubes burning off their dust.
+After switch on you have to wait a while for the last electron tube to warm up.
+If you look from the side you see a few start to show a red glow.
+After about a minute the Ena.Computer has the pleasant homely aroma of 550 double electron tubes, quietly burning off their dust.

-When all the tubes are glowing, I check the fire extinguisher and run the code.
+When all the tubes are glowing, I check the fire extinguisher is full, and run the code.

 Ena.Computer first ran on 28th May 2021 on our dining room table, chairs and surrounding floor space.

-The Final Configuration, with all the bells and whistles is now safely entrenched on the wall and is almost safe to touch.
+The Final Configuration, with all its bells and whistles, is now firmly nailed to the study wall, and is almost safe to touch.

 It has been a ridiculous amount of soldering and a fantastic amount of fun.

-Later it occurred to me that several tube computers had been rebuilt and now run in museums, but that no new design of a tube computer had been constructed in over 50 years.
-The thought of building one seemed ridiculous, but I wondered if a modern design could overcome the issues of size, power and the dangers of high voltages.
+After visiting Bletchley Park, it occurred to me that several tube computers had been rebuilt, and now run in museums, but that no new design of a tube computer had been constructed in over 50 years.
+The thought of building one seemed ridiculous, but I wondered if a modern design could overcome the issues of size, power and the very real danger of high voltages.

-When I retired I looked at the problem again and realised it could be an interesting and enjoyable endeavor.
+When I retired I looked at the problem again and realised it could be an interesting and enjoyable endeavour.

 I spent almost a year designing and building the Ena.Computer.